shanushka/schoolServer/readme.md

 Create Pipenv
--Command: Pipenv install requirements
+	Command: Pipenv install requirements

 To activate the environment
--pipenv shell
+	pipenv shell

 To check all the packages that are installed
--pipenv graph
+	pipenv graph

 The Migration Environment

 To create a migration environment
--alembic init migrations
+	alembic init migrations

 Where above, the init command was called to generate a migrations directory called alembic: